marcmagransdeabril/simple-web/README.md

  * [Unit Testing](#unit-testing)
  * [Epilogue: Douglas Crockford's Insights](#epilogue-douglas-crockfords-insights)

+## Type Checking and Linting

+For example, innetHtml or innerHTML

 ## HTML Includes

 How can we have modular definitions of HTML pages, allowing the reuse, for example, of header and footer HTML?